FFG / Apoka

 After Swiss pairings the top players will advance to the single-elimination top cut.
 The final game for the Champion title, is played as a best of three.

-You will play one game against your opponent per week.
-Each week will run Monday thru Sunday (ending at 10 PM Central Time).
+You will play two games against two opponents per two weeks.
+Each two weeks will run Monday thru Sunday (ending at 10 PM Central Time).
 All matches must be reported by this time.
 Matches not reported by the deadline will result in 0 points for both players.

 Scheduling a Match

 - Once announced it is the responsibility of each player to contact one another using the Private Messaging system at cardgamedb.com and schedule a time to play their game.

 -Please contact your opponent no later than Wednesday evening of the first week, 11:59 PM Central Time.
 If you do not then you give them the right to report the match as a win for themselves due to a scheduling conflict.

 While it is understandable that you may be unable to play your match on a given week because of scheduling conflicts please let the other player know.
 If your opponent is unable to play due to a scheduling conflict then please report the win condition of "Concession (game not played)" for yourself.
 This is what is known as a Modified Win.

 There are NO Ties

 If the game can not be scheduled because both parties equally share the burden of not being able to schedule a match then the players will need to randomly decide among themselves as to who should be the winner/loser.
 Alternatively, they can both choose to not be awarded any points by having one of the players report the match as a "Game not reported (double loss)".

 If you do not hear back from the player you are paired up against and have made multiple efforts to contact them but received no response then you report the game as a win for yourself, under the win condition of "Concession (game not played)".
 This counts as a Modified Win.